Normal Blood Sugar Chart: Fasting, After Meals & Random Glucose

 Random blood sugar

 Random glucose can be measured at any time.
-A value of 11.1 mmol/L or higher, together with classic diabetes symptoms such as excessive thirst, frequent urination, and unexplained weight loss, supports a diabetes diagnosis.
+A value of ≥ 11.1 mmol/L with classic symptoms such as excessive thirst, frequent urination, and unexplained weight loss supports a diabetes diagnosis.
+For more detail, see the IDF diagnostic criteria.

 HbA1c